kyma-project/kyma-dashboard/tests/README.md

 ## Overview

-This project contains integration UI tests for Kyma-Dashboard.
+This project contains integration and smoke UI tests for Kyma-Dashboard.

 ## Prerequisites